eeeeeeeeeeeeeeeeeeeeee/UrsaPuzzles/docs/schema.md

 author      | string    | not null
-difficulty  | string    | not null, indexed, in ["easy", "medium", "hard"] empty_grid  | text      | not null (column type is text - model converts to JSON - seeder just enters array; each square is black, blank, or has number for clue) answer_grid | text      | not null (column type is text - model converts to JSON - seeder just enters array; each square is nil or a letter)
+difficulty  | string    | not null, indexed, in ["easy", "medium", "hard"] empty_grid  | text      | not null (column type is text - model converts to JSON - seeder just enters array; each square is black, blank, or has number for clue) answer_grid | text      | not null (column type is text - model converts to JSON - seeder just enters array; each square is black or a letter)

 ## clues
 column name | data type | details